Volume V - (2003)

 In these laws there is in addition to mass and motion the concept of force.
 Force here is a “push” or “pull” acting on the particle of matter.
 There are two kinds of force: contact forces and forces that operate through the interaction of the particle with a field.
 Quantum mechanically even contact forces reduce to fields, so in our discussion here we will focus on the field type of force.
 Importantly, force is not directly a property of the particle itself, unlike mass or electrical charge.
 Rather force is the interaction with something else, such as a field, outside of the particle.
 The field in this interaction can, in general, be associated with another particle, so the concept of relationship is built into the theory from the start, even if not explicitly stated as such.

 Today natural science recognizes four physical interactions, but for classical physics two were important: the gravitational and the electromagnetic.
 The two nuclear interactions were discovered later and are described quantum mechanically.
+Newton derived an equation for the gravitational force acting between two particles of mass m1 and m2 separated by a distance r:

 where G is the universal gravitational constant.
 For two charged particles q1 and q2 separated by a distance r there is an equivalent formula derived by Coulomb for the electrostatic force acting between them: